I'm old, not in spirit but old none the less.

 Yet, while I don’t judge myself evil was I morally tested?
 I did things which could have forced me to do evil, unforgivable evil.

 The gun, would I have killed him to evade illicit exposure?
 If affair pregnant would I have aborted an unborn child, deceived my husband to raise one not his, confessed and destroyed the family loved?

 “What if’s,” we all have them but mine are too frightful to face, tucked deep in my subconscious.
 Still they percolate up to interrupt sleep.

 I’m confessing a life of adultery.
 You are my confessor.
 As you read you can judge, guilty of evil or not.
 My saga begins with my birth, family, schooling, puberty, engagement and marriage to provide my wanton perspective.
 It ends in old age’s acceptance of my sins.
+In between is stung in graphic detail my infidelities.
 Wait until you read the epilog to judge.
 I may be more like you than you first think.

 Don't attempt to piece together the story to discover who I am.
 I write in an indecipherable code for anonymity.
 My story tells the truth, as lived and now related.
 The details provide a cloak’s cover.
 The dairy’s entry time span lapses, omissions, lies are edited as I reveal my tale.

 Are my revisions subject to future review?
 All history is.
 Each day lived, I failed to comprehend what was happening, who I was, what it meant.
 I amend my past with honest hindsight, yet others remind me of shared events I can’t remember and they in turn often fail to recollect what I recall we did together.
 What really happened?